Client News: Renovation of New York’s Brighton Towers includes 1,000+ high-performance Wausau windows

 About Apogee Enterprises, Inc.’s Building Retrofit Strategy Team

-Apogee Enterprises, Inc.’s Building Retrofit Strategy Team assists building owners and property managers evaluate the benefits of window renovation and upgrades, such as improving the appearance of the building, saving energy, downsizing HVAC loading, reducing maintenance, lowering vacancy rates, increasing rental rates and enhancing the value of the building.
+Apogee Enterprises, Inc.’s Building Retrofit Strategy Team assists building owners and property managers to evaluate the benefits of window renovation and upgrades, such as improving the appearance of the building, saving energy, downsizing HVAC loading, reducing maintenance, lowering vacancy rates, increasing rental rates and enhancing the value of the building.
 The team offers free energy modeling, product selection and design assistance, and a network of installers covering North America.

 To learn more, please contact John Bendt at email@example.com, 612-790-3137, or Kevin Robbins at firstname.lastname@example.org, 715-409-0821.